November 14th 0900-1700 £300 book now with a £100 deposit

-Working within a luxury venue with mixed and difficult lighting
+Working in a luxury venue with mixed and difficult lighting with a follow up Editing session via zoom

 A large and imposing nineteenth century gothic house, Allerton Castle is one of the UK’s premier wedding venues.
 During our wedding photography workshop we’ll be working inside and out of the castle where I’ll discuss and demonstrate a number of the key images I take during my weddings here and give you the hands on time to create images of our bride and groom models.